hrfee/jfa-go-wiki/content/docs/pwr/_index.md

 * Ensure *Use Jellyfin for Authentication* in *General* is enabled.

 * **Note**: Despite enabling the above features, jfa-go **does not need access** to the Jellyfin config directory if you only want this method to be used.
 You can point the directory to wherever, it doesn't matter.

+## Additional Suggestions

+The prompt given by Jellyfin (*"The following file has been created..."*) doesn't explain to the user that they need to check their email/contact method, and if using Link or Internal resets, you ideally don't want the Enter PIN page to show at all.

+[This comment by @Rezer](https://github.com/hrfee/jfa-go/issues/240#issuecomment-1779875680) gives some suggestions on how to customise Jellyfin's HTML and CSS to avoid such references, and even point directly to "My Account" so resets only happen through jfa-go.